Theoretical and Empirical Advances in Forest Pruning

 where $\hat t_i \in \R^{n_v} \, \forall \, i \in \{1,2,\ldots, B\}$ is the validation-set prediction of the $i$-th tree in the forest and $\lambda \geq 0$ is the $\ell_1$ penalty parameter (a tuning hyperparameter).

-The benefits of including non-negativity constraints are diverse: potentially improved generalization (estimated coefficients will typically be upper bounded by 1 under i.i.d. sampling), weaker regularity conditions to achieve variable-selection consistency (as the absolute value operator in the Irrepresentable Condition \citep{Zhao2006} is no longer needed), and may improve interpretability (avoids artificial solutions where the sign of all predictions by one or more trees is reversed).
+The benefits of including non-negativity constraints are diverse: potentially improved generalization (estimated coefficients will typically be upper bounded by 1 under i.i.d. sampling, avoiding additional `compensatory' coefficients), weaker regularity conditions to achieve variable-selection consistency (as the absolute value operator in the Irrepresentable Condition \citep{Zhao2006} is no longer needed), and may improve interpretability (avoids artificial solutions where the sign of all predictions by one or more trees is reversed).

-Under regularity conditions, non-negative Lasso solutions, just like the original Lasso, enjoy the following asymptotic properties: parameter estimation and variable-selection consistency \citep{Wu2014}, as well as normality \citep{Wu2016}.
-In a forest-pruning context, these properties mean that, as $n\to \infty$ and under the corresponding regularity conditions, Lasso post-processing will not only correctly identify the relevant trees in the forest, but also will be able to find their true weights (with high probability), instead of using uniform weights as the random forest and most other tree ensemble methods do (which, in general, are biased even as $n\to \infty$, since they are not estimated but determined ex-ante to be uniform).
-Note that these properties will asymptotically hold out-of-sample.
+Under regularity conditions, non-negative Lasso solutions possess parameter estimation and variable-selection consistency \citep{Wu2014}.
+In forest-pruning, these properties mean that, as $n\to \infty$ and under the corresponding regularity conditions, Lasso pruning will not only correctly identify the relevant trees in the forest, but also will be able to find their true weights (with high probability), instead of using uniform weights as the random forest and most other tree ensemble methods do (which, in general, are biased even as $n\to \infty$, since they are not estimated but determined ex-ante to be uniform).

 Our algorithm makes use of the R library \texttt{glmnet} (version 4.1-7) \citep{Friedman2010}), with complexity $\cO (nB^2+B^3)$, the same as Ordinary Least Squares (OLS).